mattrberry/csgoSkinStatistics/README.md

 ### Installation and Setup

-After cloning this repository, create environment variables named 'steam_user' and 'steam_pass'.
-I imagine their contents are self explanatory.
+After cloning this repository, simply run the skinstats module with Python 3.
+If you have set the environment variables `steam_user` and `steam_pass`, it will use those.
+Otherwise, you will be prompted to input those manuallyi.
+The page will be on localhost:5000.

 Run skinstats.py with Python 3 to start the application.
 The page will be on localhost:5000.

 #### TODO

-+ database support rather than memoization
++ database support
-+ pep8
 + remove json dependency
 + more i'm likely forgetting...